Jacques Babinet: Biography

 Babinet was interested in the optical properties of minerals throughout his career.
 He designed and created many scientific instruments utilized to determine crystalline structure and polarization properties, including the polariscope and an optical goniometer to measure refractive indices.
 The Babinet compensator, an accessory useful in polarized light microscopy, was built with twin, opposed quartz wedges having mutually perpendicular crystallographic axes, and is still widely employed in microscopy.
 This design avoids the problems inherent in the basic quartz wedge, where the zero reading coincides with the thin end of the wedge, which is often lost when grinding the plate during manufacture.

-Expanding his fascination of diffraction to meteorology, Babinet spent a significant amount of time in the study of rainbow optics.
+Expanding his fascination of diffraction to meteorology, Babinet spent a significant amount of time in the study of rainbows.
 His astronomical research focused on Mercury's mass and the Earth's magnetism, while his inventions included valve improvements for air pumps and a hygrometer.
 In geography and hydrogeomorphology, the Baer–Babinet law helps to explain and predict directionality in the course of rivers.
 Babinet's cartography work includes homalographic projections where the parallels are rectilinear and meridian lines are elliptical.

 In addition to his brilliant lectures on meteorology and optics research, Babinet was also a great promoter of science, an amusing and clever lecturer, and a brilliant, entertaining and prolific author of popular scientific articles.
 He was beloved by many for his kindly and charitable nature.